kelukelu/cozy-home/doc/features.md

 ### Option 2: Expanded topbar

-When accessing the Cozy w/o any app URL (i.e. to the dashboard), the topbar in expanded to the whole viewport to display the 6 more used apps, and the user never come back again to this view: it's just a wrapper for a first access.
+When accessing the Cozy w/o any app URL (i.e. to the dashboard), the topbar in expanded to the whole viewport to display the 6 more used apps, and the user will never come back to this view: it's just a wrapper for a first access.
 The rest of the navigation between apps will be only using the app switcher component.

 It may also dipslay widgets (see below)